JuliaCon/www.juliacon.org/2017/cfp.md

 We are using an anonymized submissions process, to avoid selection bias related to the speaker.

 ### Recordings and Slides
-We plan to record all talks and will make them available after conference.
+We plan to record all talks and will make them available after the conference.
-We do this for those who can’t attend, but If you are uncomfortable please let any member of the committee know.
+We do this for those who can’t attend.
+If you are uncomfortable with having your talk recorded, please let any member of the committee know.
 Being recorded is not a requirement to attend JuliaCon or to give a presentation.
-Finally, we would also ask you to make your materials and recording available under a creative commons (default: no commercial reuse) or other open source license.
+Finally, we would also ask you to make your materials and recording available under a [creative commons](https://creativecommons.org/choose/) (default: no commercial reuse) or other [open source](https://opensource.org/licenses) license.

 # Submisson Form
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSelPUNkSwDXIErdK6Gm2Xzv4G47liAbn8LDylCbOBoKGf2l8Q/viewform?embedded=true" width="760" height="1000" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>